wp-plugins/genesis-columns-advanced/readme.txt

 = Why is there no option for five even columns, or columns broken down by fifths? =

-This was a conscious decision in order for the plugin stay inline with the column classes offered by the Genesis Framework.
+This was a conscious decision in order for the plugin to stay inline with the column classes offered by the Genesis Framework.
 The informational page on Genesis’s column classes can be found on [Studiopress.com](http://my.studiopress.com/tutorials/content-column-classes/).
 As of Genesis v2.1.2, there unfortunately is no option for fifths.
 If this changes in the future, I will update this plugin.

 == Screenshots ==